 TLA+ vs PlusCal

-If you will research this topic further, there is one additional thing to clarify.
+If you will research this topic further, there is one other thing to clarify.
 Together with TLA+, you can often find another term: PlusCal.
 What is going on there?

 A PlusCal algorithm is translated into a TLA+ model that can be checked with the TLA+ tools.
 Because it looks like a programming language, most engineers find PlusCal easier to learn than TLA+.
-But because it looks like a programming language, PlusCal cannot structure complex models as well as TLA+ can.
+It seems like a programming language, PlusCal cannot structure complex models as TLA+ can.

 Historical Context of TLA+